Weeeeeeeest/cnn_tensorflow/README.md

 You can use VGG16 model or FCN model.

 In main.py, you can change "from vgg16 import NNN" to "from fcn import NNN".

+## Variable Input size
+you can use variable input size image.

+If you need, please change "Variable_input" in "config.py" to "True" and set "Max_side".